• Europes biggest bike selection

 Best MTB saddles: saddle up for the trails

-You know as well as we do that a bad saddle can be a real pain in the butt.
-The saddle is one of the most important parts of your bike and having the wrong one can make even the most exhilarating trail absolutely miserable.
-Besides the physical pain an incorrect saddle can cause, riding with the wrong saddle can make you not want to ride at all.
-Which is precisely why we are here; to help guide you through the process of choosing the best mountain bike saddle for you.
+You know that a lousy saddle can be a real pain, just as we do.
+The saddle is one of the most important parts of your bike, and having the wrong one can make even the most exhilarating trail miserable.
+Besides the physical pain an incorrect saddle can cause, riding with the wrong saddle can make you not want to ride.
+This is precisely why we are here: to help you choose the best mountain bike saddle.

 Now, here is the thing: the saddle that works for us may not be the one that works for you.
-The saddle, as well as being one of the most important parts of your bike for your comfort, is also one of the most personal.
+As one of the most important parts of your bike for your comfort, the saddle is also one of the most personal.
 We have made our recommendations with your varied preferences, riding disciplines and budgets in mind, but everyone is different.
-We have also separated our recommendations by gender, as many saddles that work for male cyclists might not work for female cyclists.
-If you are more of a roadie, head on over to our best saddle for road cycling guide.
+We have also separated our recommendations by gender, as many saddles for male cyclists might not work for female cyclists.
+If you are more of a roadie, head to our best saddle for road cycling guide.

 Read on to find out our top three saddle recommendations per gender.